narzantaria/promiseman/README.md

 # promiseman

-Everything is made asynchronous, no callbacks
+Everything is made asynchronous, no callbacks.
+It is mainly used as an internal dependency in other projects.